FedDAG: Federated DAG Structure Learning: Experimental Results

 \subsection{Real data}

-We consider a real public dataset named \textbf{fMRI Hippocampus} \citep{poldrack2015long} to discover the causal relations among six brain regions.
-This dataset records signals from six separate brain regions in the resting state of one person in $84$ successive days and the anatomical structure provides $7$ edges as the ground truth graph (see Figure~\ref{fig:real_data_gt_graph} in Appendix~\ref{app:sup_exp}).
-Herein, we separately select $500$ records in each of $10$ days (see Figure~\ref{fig:realdata_visual} for the normalized data distribution in Appendix~\ref{app:sup_exp}), which can be regarded as different local data.
+We consider a real public dataset named \textbf{fMRI Hippocampus} \citep{poldrack2015long} to discover the underlying relationships among six brain regions.
+This dataset records signals from six separate brain regions in the resting state of one person in $84$ successive days and the anatomical structure provide $7$ edges as the ground truth graph (see Figure~\ref{fig:real_data_gt_graph} in (Appendix~\ref{app:sup_exp}).
+Herein, we separately select $500$ records in each of the $10$ days, which can be regarded as different local data.
 It is worth noting that though this data does not have a real data privacy problem, we can use this dataset to evaluate the learning accuracy of our method.
-Here, in Table~\ref{tab:real_data} we show part of the experimental results while others lie in Table~\ref{tab:real_data_supp} (Appendix~\ref{app:sup_exp}).
-AS-FCD shows the best performance over all criterion while DS-FCD also performs better than most of the other methods.
+Here, in Table~\ref{tab:real_data} we show part of the experimental results while others lie in Table~\ref{tab:real_data_supp}).
+AS-FedDAG shows the best performance on all criteria while GS-FedDAG also performs better than most of the other methods.